 Is The Internet Making Our Children Stupid?
-[Infographic]

 In the years since the Internet evolved from a simple string of phone-networked military computers to today’s news, communications, and entertainment juggernaut, experts have debated its impact on our daily lives.
-There’s no denying the Internet has forever transformed the ways in which we share information, form relationships and entertain ourselves, but are the children of today—the first generation to grow up in an “always on” world—suffering unforeseen consequences of the digital revolution?
+There’s no denying the Internet has forever transformed the ways in which we share information, build a business presence, form relationships and entertain ourselves, but are the children of today—the first generation to grow up in an “always on” world—suffering unforeseen consequences of the digital revolution?